clyau/maicChecks/index.md

 ## Matching Adjusted Indirect Comparison (MAIC)

+This method is used when IPD is available for one study but only AD is available for the other.

 The initial package focuses on the following two areas of methods related to MAIC:

 1. Checking feasibility of conducting MAIC